jotux/C_standards/readme.md

 #### 4.4 Header files

 All C files should have an associated header file.
 The only exception would be special source files that contain your main function.
 Header files contain function prototypes, defines, macros, and the associated documentation on how to use the functions in the associated C file.
 Remember, documentation within header files explains how to use the functions and documentation in the C files explains how the code works.
 All header files will have #define guards to prevent multiple inclusions.
-The format of the symbol name should be FILENAME_H.
+The format of the symbol name should beFILENAME_H.

 >Example 4.4a - #define guard for hardware_init.h